-The Teacher Education Council requires teacher education candidates to meet a definable list of standards for admission into Phase IV of the Teacher Education Program as follows:
+The Teacher Education Unit requires teacher education candidates to meet a definable list of standards for admission into Phase IV of the Teacher Education Program as follows:

-- Maintain an overall cumulative grade point average of 2.75 or better as determined by the Office of the University Registrar. - Have a C or better in any course taken in the program of study to include LENS, and professional sequence coursework. - Complete the professional sequence (all required content and pedagogy courses) in their program of study with a minimum grade of C- - Obtain satisfactory evaluation of fieldwork as defined on the division Danielson-based observation rubric - Have written documentation of scores on all ETS Licensure Exams including Praxis I Academic Core, Praxis II content, and Principles of Learning and Teaching which are required for licensure in their major including that meet or exceed the current cut-off requirement as established by ADE. - Must not have received a negative professional behavior checklist report or must have resolved the nature of that report with their education advisor. - Satisfactory evaluation on interview conducted by members of TEAC - Complete portfolio of work in professional and teaching field courses in relation to InTASC standards (portfolio tied to Internship I coursework) - Must not have received a negative professional behavior checklist report or must have resolved the nature of that report with the coordinator of the program. - Complete an application for admission to Internship II and obtain written clearance from the Office of Student Affairs - Appear for a personal interview with the Teacher Education Advisory Council to answer questions and showcase the portfolio to be assessed via an interview protocol and developed rubric. - Complete required state background check - Must have completed all LENS and professional sequence course work and have written clearance from the Education division advisor.
+- Maintain an overall cumulative grade point average of 2.75 or better as determined by the Office of the University Registrar. - Have a C- or better in any course taken in the program of study to include LENS, and professional sequence coursework. - Complete the professional sequence (all required content and pedagogy courses) in their program of study with a minimum grade of C- - Obtain satisfactory evaluation of fieldwork as defined on the divisions' Danielson-based observation rubric - Have written documentation of scores on all ETS Licensure Exams including Praxis I Academic Core, Praxis II content, and Principles of Learning and Teaching which are required for licensure in their major including that meet or exceed the current cut-off requirement as established by ADE. - Complete portfolio of work in professional and teaching field courses in relation to InTASC standards (portfolio tied to Internship I coursework) - Must not have received a negative professional behavior checklist report or must have resolved the nature of that report with the coordinator of the program. - Complete an application for admission to Internship II and obtain written clearance from the Office of Student Affairs - Appear for a personal interview with the Teacher Education Advisory Council to answer questions and showcase the portfolio to be assessed via an interview protocol and developed rubric. - Complete required state background check - Must have completed all LENS and professional sequence course work.

-Candidates not making satisfactory progress in Phase IV or not meeting the criteria for Phase IV admission may be placed on an a PGP, a policy designed to help the candidate move back onto a satisfactory progress track.
-They may also be denied graduation and/or licensure opportunity.
-Candidates encountering difficulties in Phase IV may appeal any decision on their status according to the policy defined in the Teacher Education Handbook.
+At any point candidates are not meeting the criteria for Phase IV, admission may be placed on an IPGP, a policy designed to help the candidate move back onto a satisfactory progress track.
+The appeal process is included in the Teacher Education Handbook.

 Please be aware that the Arkansas Department of Education has access to and must consider any background check reflecting a conviction (pleading guilty or nolo contendere (no contest) or being found guilty by a jury or a judge) for any offense listed in Ark.
 Code Ann. § 6-17-410 as well as any felony involving physical or sexual injury, mistreatment, or abuse against another, including records that have been expunged, sealed or subject to a pardon.
-For any questions about this, please call the ADE legal office @ (501)682-4227.
+For any questions about this, please call the ADE legal office at (501)682-4227.